The online learning environment should be accessible to all learners.

 - Provide an online welcome area, such as a page or book with appropriate orientation materials and a welcome video.

 - Provide visual aids — such as a timetable or course map — to help learners visualise the structure of the course.

 - Organise the online materials so that they are easy for students to understand and navigate.

-- Provide informative and consistent titles for all activities and resources.
+- Provide informative and consistent titles that are specific and unique for all activities and resources.